dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A65: DCE - Universal Task Checklist
 # Date Created: C165
 # Author: AI Model & Curator
+# Updated on: C166 (Add Verification Steps and ID system)

 - **Key/Value for A0:**
-- **Description:** A universal checklist for organizing tasks based on the files involved and the estimated complexity in development cycles.
+- **Description:** A universal checklist for organizing development tasks by file, focusing on complexity in terms of token count and estimated cycles for completion.
-- **Tags:** process, tracking, tasks, checklist, development
+- **Tags:** process, checklist, task management, planning, workflow

 ## 1. Purpose